mrcmoresi/mrcmoresi.github.io/_posts/2019-04-05-actual-readings.md

 ---

 This is a list of papers/books/others that i am reading.
-I have receive my Masters degree recently, right now I am looking for a subject to work in a PhD program.
+I received my Masters degree recently, right now I am looking for a subject to work in a PhD program.

 The sharing principle of these references here is for research.
 If any authors do not want their paper to be listed here, please feel free to contact [Marco Moresi](mrc.moresi@gmail.com)